Chapter 1 : I Do

 “Well…” Remus began, his voice hesitant.
 “That’s what I came to tell you.
-He sent an owl saying he wouldn’t be able to make it.
+He sent an owl saying he wouldn’t be able to make it - arrived just as went outside.
 No explanation, but he does wish his best to you and Lily, James.”

 James nodded, and turned back to the window.
-Ten minutes.
+Only a few more minutes, now.

 “That rat,” Sirius said.
 “You would think he’d be able to make it to one of his best mates’ wedding.”